vilhelmen/gitlab-dind-cache/README.md

         network_mode = "dind-net"
     ```
 1. Stop the runner service
-1. Install the dind/wipe services/timers and runner override
+1. Install the dind/wipe services/timers and runner override to `/etc/systemd/system`
 3. Do a daemon-reload
 4. Restart gitlab-runner, it should now bring up and rely on the dind-cache service.